ipfs-shipyard/git-remote-ipld/README.md

 # Git IPFS Remote Helper

-Push and fetch commits to IPFS!
+Push and fetch commits to IPFS with a published version of the contents.

-__This software is in an alpha state.
-The base repository structure is relatively stable and repositories should be backward compatible.__

 ## Installation
 1. `git clone https://github.com/dhappy/git-remote-ipfs.git`